Dragon-GCS/GetPaper/README.md

             """
             Get all papers detail
             Params:
-                queue: a process queue for storing result and feedbacking progess, details format is [index, (title, authors, date, publication, abstract, doi, web)]
+                queue: a priority queue for storing result and was monitored by GUI thred then feedbacking progess, details format is [index, (title, authors, date, publication, abstract, doi, web)]
                 num: number of papers to get
             """